SujeethFoundation/sujeethfoundation.github.io/_posts/2023-05-16-Unlock-the-Opportunity-of-Education.markdown

 ---
 layout: post
-title:  "Unlocking Opportunity Through Education"
+title:  "The Sujeeth Foundation starts today"
 date:   2023-05-16 00:00:00 -0600
 categories: [announcements, spotlight]
 excerpt: "This is the origin story of the Sujeeth Foundation.
-The mission is to improve the education experience for students.
+The mission is to unlock the opportunity of education.
 The foundation provides scholarships to college students pursuing a STEM degree or graduate studies.
 Scholarships are awarded based on Grit scores.
 All applicants can take advantage of provided growth mindset training and other services."
 ---
 This week I filed the paperwork to start the Sujeeth Foundation.
-I want to use the foundation to improve the education experience.
+I want to use the foundation to unlock the opportunity of education.
 Education can train our youth to undertake professions that can enrich their lives.

 Today, education is broken:
 - Only 34% of workers in the US are engaged.
 This means that most people are not happy with their jobs.